 Your accommodation: McHardy Lodge

-This beautifully restored, single storey 1890's residence is nestled in a quiet cul de sac on Napier Hill, a great location from which to explore the Art Deco city.
-Experience a 5 star boutique Bed & Breakfast experience with unparalleled facilities and luxurious rooms.Driving distance and time (approximate) for this leg: 320 kms / 199 miles : 4.0 hours
+This beautifully restored, single-storey 1890's residence is nestled in a quiet cul de sac on Napier Hill, a great location from which to explore the Art Deco city.
+Experience a boutique Bed & Breakfast with unparalleled facilities and historic character rooms.Driving distance and time (approximate) for this leg: 320 kms / 199 miles : 4.0 hours

 A tour designed for those who are looking for a more intimate experience of renowned Hawke's Bay wineries.
 Learn about the local yield and the region's long viticultural history, and indulge in a two course gourmet lunch.
 Taste classic varieties such as Shiraz, Merlot, Cabernet Sauvignon, Pinot Gris Viognier, Semillon and Riesling.
 There will also be an opportunity to taste sherry, port and dessert reds.